delaurentis

 How are keywords different from keyword phrases?

+A keyword can be one single word or a phrase including that word.
+Searchers use both types of entries when seeking information.
+As a general rule, the longer the phrase, the more specific the returned information will be from the search engine index.
 It’s generally thought by search engine optimization experts that Yahoo and MSN Search tolerate heavier keyword densities per page than industry leader Google.
 As with all areas of SEO, there is some debate on this issue, and counter examples are very likely to be found.
 Generally, however, Google is less tolerant of heavy keyword usage than Yahoo or MSN.

 Is there a formula for keyword density?